AlaskaAirlines/auro-hyperlink/README.md

 registerComponent('custom-hyperlink');
 ```

-This will create a new custom element that you can use in your html that will function identical to `auro-hyperlink`.
+This will create a new custom element that you can use in your HTML that will function identically to the `auro-hyperlink` element.

 ```html
 <custom-hyperlink></custom-hyperlink>